hungptit/fastgrep/README.md

 # Benchmark results #

 It is impossible to get a good benchmark for text searching tools since the performance of each benchmarked command is relied on search patterns.
 We use all patterns mentioned in this [link](https://rust-leipzig.github.io/regex/2017/03/28/comparison-of-regex-engines/) and their test data.
-All benchmarks can be found from the [benchmark folder](https://github.com/hungptit/fastgrep/tree/master/benchmark) and our benchmark results are consistent in all test platforms such as Gentoo kernel 4.17, CentOS 6.x, and macOS.
+All benchmarks can be found from the [benchmark folder](https://github.com/hungptit/fastgrep/tree/master/benchmark) and the benchmark results are consistent in all test platforms such as Gentoo kernel 4.17, CentOS 6.x, and macOS.

 ## Test environments ##
 **Linux**